Maximum sampled conditional likelihood for informative subsampling: Subsampling probabilities based on gradient norms (GN)

-We use a specific form of subsampling probabilities to illustrate out results.
+We use a specific form of subsampling probabilities to illustrate our results.
 One way to specify subsampling probabilities is to use the norm of the per-observation score function, the gradient of the log-likelihood, by letting

 where $\propto$ means ``proportional to''.
-This option leads to the L-optimal subsampling probabilities that minimize the trace of the asymptotic variance covariance matrix for a linearly transformed weighted estimator \citep{WangZhuMa2018,ai2020optimal,yu2020quasi}.
-While the optimal probabilities in (\ref{eq:45}) are for the weighted estimator in (\ref{eq:4}), it can be used to obtain more efficient subsample for our MSCLE.
+This option leads to the L-optimal subsampling probabilities that minimize the trace of the asymptotic variance covariance matrix for a linearly transformed IPW estimator \citep{WangZhuMa2018,ai2020optimal,yu2020quasi}.
+While the optimal probabilities in (\ref{eq:45}) are for the IPW estimator in (\ref{eq:4}), it can be used to obtain more efficient subsample for our MSCLE.

 Since (\ref{eq:45}) implies that the subsampling probabilities are dependent on the unknown $\btheta$, a pilot estimate is required.
 In addition, to control the average subsample size, the subsampling probabilities need to be re-scaled and the scaling value may also be unknown.
 Let $\bvtheta$ be the vector consisting of parameters that are required to calculate the subsampling probabilities.
 The subsampling probabilities are presented as